neptune-ai/neptune-client/README.md

 Add a snippet to any step of your ML pipeline once.
 Decide what and how you want to log.
 Run a million times.

-* <a href="https://docs.neptune.ai/integrations/"><b>Any framework:</b></a> any code, PyTorch, PyTorch Lightning, TensorFlow/Keras, Sklearn, lightGBM, XGBoost, Optuna, Kedro.
+* <a href="https://docs.neptune.ai/integrations/"><b>Any framework:</b></a> any code, PyTorch, PyTorch Lightning, TensorFlow/Keras, scikit-learn, LightGBM, XGBoost, Optuna, Kedro.

 * <a href="https://docs.neptune.ai/logging/what_you_can_log/"><b>Any metadata type:</b></a> metrics, parameters, dataset and model versions, images, interactive plots, videos, hardware (GPU, CPU, memory), code state.